 The first information report is a written report prepared by the police department of the respective police station where the crime (Cognizable offense) has occurred.
 This is an essential practice which gives a kickstart to a criminal proceeding in a court.
 It is prevalent in countries like India, Bangladesh, Pakistan, etc. An FIR is generally logged by the victim of a cognizable offense.
 However, in the cases where the victim is deceased or is in such a condition as unable to lodge an FIR, someone on his behalf can also lodge an FIR either orally or in writing to the police.
-FIR is defined under Section 154 of Criminal Procedure Code, 1973.
+FIR is defined under Section 154 of the Criminal Procedure Code, 1973.
 As the name itself suggests, An Fir must contain all the information which the victim is possessing about the cognizable offense.
 Also, Fir must be read to the person giving information or lodging complaint to the police and must contain his signature.
 This prevents cases of fraud FIRs lodged by the police officials if the complainant is illiterate.

 After lodging an FIR